 Read on to discover 23 of the best ways to add value to your home.

 (MORE: Renovating a House)

 1. Deal with Structural Issues

-Structural issues such as subsidence will massively impact the value of any house, so anyone wondering how to add value to their home needs to make structural issues a priority.
+Want to know how to add value to your home by making sure it's structurally safe and secure?
+Then make sure you are on top of structural issues such as subsidence as this will massively impact the value of any house, so anyone wanting to add value to their home needs to make structural issues a priority.

 It makes no sense to carry out cosmetic improvements or internal work, such as installing a new kitchen or bathroom, or any decoration work without doing this first.

 Structural issues such as subsidence, can, in some cases, involve underpinning costs and so are likely to be amongst the most expensive work required in a renovation project but, in terms of adding value, they are absolutely essential.

 - Sagging or leaky roofs

 - An unstable chimney stack